NEW

 What fraction of sentences actually say something useful vs filler?

 Fraction of sentences above informativeness threshold.
 Scored on action verbs, numbers, AI phrases, unique word ratio.
+UI chrome filtered out.

 breadth_scoreContent Depth